johnnydk77/project-2/project_2/README.md

 Fixed this by adding a CSS pointer event class of disabled and using a variable 'disabled' in the onClick to stop the crashing and redirect to a new rendering of 'ingredients not found'.

+I need to eventually create links in the ingredientList to redirect to thes cocktailList list.